Butter Bean Hummus

 - Tahini – tahini is a paste made from ground sesame seeds.
 Tahini is a traditional ingredient in hummus and helps to give it a creamy texture and a nutty undertone of flavor.

-- Lemon juice – lemon juice helps to cut through the flavor of the tahini and helps give the hummus a bright, fresh flavor.
+- Lemon juice – lemon juice give the recipe a bright, fresh flavor.
 You could also use lime juice, red wine vinegar or white wine vinegar.

 How to make butter bean hummus